Module Hamiltonians

 Constructors

-After construction, we can access the underlying hamiltonian with G.hamiltonian
+After construction, we can access the underlying hamiltonian with G.hamiltonian, the eps parameter with G.eps, and the guiding vector with G.vector.

 Example